guyroutledge/jekyll-blog/_posts/blog/2014-07-10-coding-in-the-open.md

 categories: blog
 ---

-Yesterday, I tried an experiment.
-It went well, although the process still needs work.
+A couple of days ago, I tried an experiment.
+It went well, although the process still needs refinement.

 ## The Setup